Ages 16+

 Class will take place at our school’s 40-acre property from 9am-5pm on Saturday and Sunday.
 No food provided.
 Participants will be out in the field all day and will need to dress accordingly.
 While the class isn’t overly strenuous, we will be hiking about 1-2 miles over the course of the weekend.
 Students will need to be able to carry food, water, and gear with them throughout the day – preferably in a backpack with a hip belt.

 Camping is available Saturday night on our campus.
 To register, select “Optional Camping” under the Additional Options section during the registration process.
 Camping is at your own risk and available only for Saturday.
-Potable water and porta-potty access are provided.
-More details will be provided in the Program Details upon registration.
+Potable water and restrooms are provided.
+See our Program Details for more.